The classification of multiplicity-free plethysms of Schur functions: Partitions, symmetric functions and maximal terms in plethysm

 We define a {\sf composition} $\lambda\vDash n$ to be a finite sequence of non-negative integers $ (\lambda_1,\lambda_2, \ldots)$ whose sum, $|\lambda| = \lambda_1+\lambda_2 + \dots$, equals $n$.
 If the sequence $(\lambda_1,\lambda_2, \ldots)$ is weakly decreasing, we say that $\la$ is a {\sf partition} and write $\la\vdash n$.
 Given a partition $\lambda $ of $n$, its {\sf Young diagram} is defined to be the set

+and we refer to each $(r,c)\in [\la]$ as a {\sf node} or a {\sf box} of the partition.
 The conjugate partition, $\la^T$, is the partition obtained by interchanging the rows and columns of $\la$.
 The number of non-zero parts of a partition $\la$ is called its {\sf length}, $\ell(\lambda)$; its largest part $\lambda_1$ is also called its {\sf width}, $w(\la)$; the sum $|\lambda|$ of all the parts of $\lambda$ is called its size.
 We let $\la_{>1}$ denote the partition obtained by removing the first row of $\la$.
-We let $\Rem(\la)$ denote the set of all removable nodes of the partition $\la$, and set $\rem(\la)=|\Rem(\la)|$.
-If $(r,c) \in \Rem(\la)$ then we will write $\la-\varepsilon_r$ for the partition obtained by removing the (unique) removable node in row $r$ from $\la$.
-Similarly, if $(r,c)$ is an addable node of $\la$ then $\la+\varepsilon_r$ denotes the partition obtained by adding the (unique) addable node in row $r$ to $\la$.